onlymindofakmd/Linux-bootcamp/03-Disk/Disk Management.md

 ```
 I must review things i write before.
-But these days i don't want to learn any more
+But these days i don't want to learn any more.
 ```